skyatmoon/Pixel-art-Lora-Basepixel/README.md

 # Pixel-art-Lora-Basepixel
-A lora for AI drawing, can let model drawing Pixel art style character and scenes
+A lora for AI drawing, can let model drawing Pixel art style character and scenes Welcome to CIVITAI to see more and downloade for a try: https://civitai.com/models/52304/pixel-art-style-lora
 ## Sample Outputs
 Here are some sample output images: